SMART Goals: Meaning, Examples, Template and How to Write Them

 - How can you measure progress? (by comparing the monthly and quarterly sales figures with the figures of the previous year)

-It must be achievable and acceptable) for you as well as for the group or the department.
-For managers it is important to set an achievable goal and create support for that goal among the employees.
-Only then the goal stands a chance of succeeding.
+In some interpretations, Achievable is linked to ambition.
+The goal must be achievable for you as well as for the group or department involved.
+For managers, it is important to set an achievable goal and create support for it among employees.
+Only then does the goal stand a real chance of succeeding.

-The support base will increase if employees are involved in the decision-making.
-This applies especially to short term objectives and SMART Goals.
+Support increases when employees are involved in the decision-making process.
+This applies especially to short-term objectives and SMART goals.

-If it turns out that 20% more turnover than the year before means that this is too ambitious and that this results in a decrease in job satisfaction, the percentage will have to be adjusted.
+If it turns out that 20% more revenue than the year before is too ambitious and leads to a decrease in job satisfaction, the percentage will need to be adjusted.

 Relevant

-A realistic smart goal takes into account the practical situation and the work in which everyone is involved.
-It is impossible that everyone’s focus will be on the same goal all the time; after all, there are always other issues requiring attention and you need to fous on the sense of urgency if you want to achieve your goals.
+A relevant SMART goal takes the practical situation and the daily work context into account.
+It is impossible that everyone’s focus will be on the same goal all the time; after all, there are always other issues requiring attention and you need to focus on the sense of urgency if you want to achieve your goals.

-For example urgent jobs, tasks that need to be carried out and unforeseen events.
+For example, urgent tasks, daily responsibilities, and unforeseen events may require attention.
 Furthermore, the goal must be relevant to those who are going to work on it.
-If the finance department is instructed to increase the turnover by 20% then it will probably come to nothing.
+If the finance department is asked to increase revenue by 20%, the goal will probably lead nowhere.

 In addition, it must be ensured that the above-mentioned marketing, office sales and field sales departments actually have the time and manpower to focus on the achievable goal for a whole year.

-Realistic is therefore about the feasibility of the goals.
+Relevance is closely linked to feasibility in practice.
 The objective must be challenging and bring benefits to the employees involved.
 They must also have the capacity, resources and authority to get started.

 Time bound

-One year from now is not a concrete goal, by setting a date and year for the smart goal, the organization can work towards this.
+“Within a year” is still too vague unless you define the exact period or deadline.
 Incidentally, a year is a long period.
 By dividing the smart goal into sub-goals that have a monthly deadline, everyone can work towards an interim completion.

 Many people set themselves all kinds of goals in their personal lives.
 More peace and quiet, a healthier lifestyle, reading more, learning to say no more effectively.
 Often, these remain nothing more than good intentions.
 The step towards concrete behavior is missing.
 SMART goals help to bridge that gap.
 By formulating very precisely what is going to change, development becomes easier to plan and also truly measurable.